Tinkerforge/doc/source/Software/Brickd.rst

    :align: center
    :target: ../_images/Screenshots/brickd_windows_driver_4.jpg

-After a sucessful installation the Brick should use a driver called "Brick_Driver".
+After a successful installation the Brick should use a driver called "Brick_Driver".
 You can test the Brick by using the :ref:`Brick Viewer<brickv>`.

 .. note:: Under Windows 7 it is possible that Windows tries to install the